Police clash with North Dakota pipeline protesters, arrest one

 The Morton County Sheriff's Department said officers on the scene of the latest confrontation were "describing protesters' actions as very aggressive."

-Demonstrators tried to start numerous fires as they attempted to outflank and "attack" law enforcement barricades, the sheriff's statement said.
+Demonstrators tried to start about a dozen fires as they attempted to outflank and "attack" law enforcement barricades, the sheriff's statement said.

 Police said they responded by firing volleys of tear gas at protesters in a bid to prevent them from crossing the bridge.